yassin448/WATI/README.md

 ## License

-This project is licensed under the GNU GPL License.
+This project is licensed under the Apache-2.0 License.

 ## Acknowledgements